 Understanding your USP helps position your SaaS business well and sets you apart from the crowd.

-It also helps your SaaS marketing team craft unique, clear, and crisp messages that resonate with your target audience’s pain points across your SaaS marketing touchpoints, which makes your SaaS marketing efforts more effective.
+It also helps your SaaS marketing team craft unique, clear, and crisp messages that resonate with your target audience’s pain points across your SaaS marketing touchpoints, which makes your SaaS product marketing efforts more effective.

 To come up with your SaaS USP, you need to know the following: